 - 1.1.
 The Secretary of the Faculty shall serve for a two-year term of office and shall not serve more than two consecutive terms. - 1.2.
+The Secretary of the Faculty shall chair the faculty meetings.
+If the Faculty Secretary cannot perform this duty, then the Faculty Ombud will chair the faculty meeting.
+(Passed May 24, 2021) - 1.3.
+The Secretary of the Faculty shall meet with the President prior to the start of each semester to discuss the schedule of President's updates at the faculty meetings for that semester.
+(Passed May 24, 2021) - 1.4.
 All Faculty who have tenure at the College and who do not hold a concurrent appointment listed under Administration, shall be eligible to become Secretary of the Faculty.
-(Amended November 13, 2007) - 1.3.
-The Secretary's term of office shall commence on the first day of July following his or her election.
-(Amended November 13, 2007; April 10, 2018) - 1.4.
-If the Secretary of the Faculty is unable to serve a complete two-year term, a new Secretary shall be elected to fill out the former Secretary's remaining term. - 1.5.
-To aid the Secretary in performing his/her duties, part-time secretarial assistance will be available.
+(Amended November 13, 2007) - 1.5.
+The Secretary's term of office shall commence on the first day of July following the Secretary's election.
+(Amended November 13, 2007; April 10, 2018) - 1.6.
+If the Secretary of the Faculty is unable to serve a complete two-year term, a new Secretary shall be elected to fill out the former Secretary's remaining term. - 1.7.
+To aid the Secretary in performing their duties, part-time secretarial assistance will be available.
 (Passed December 17, 1968)